 The Go-Go’s – I’m Gonna Spend My Christmas With A Dalek

 Often held up as a what-were-they-thinking embarrassment to rank with The Laughing Gnome, I actually think this is a great fun and funny record with more musical muscle than you’d expect – a bit like The Laughing Gnome, then – and not to mention about as definitive an example you’ll find of how massive The Daleks were at Christmas 1964 outside of finding a warehouse full of boxed Scorpion Automotive Dalek Costumes.
 Incidentally, this cheap cash-in single was recorded for a cheap cash-in label notorious for reusing their tapes once the fad had passed, and it sold in such small quantities that it seemed destined only ever to exist in heavily battered and scratched form; the painstaking restoration for this digital version was by the ever-excellent Mark Ayres.
+Incidentally you can hear much more about I’m Gonna Spend My Christmas With A Dalek and Christmas Commercial here.

 Bob Dorough – Blue Xmas (To Whom It May Concern)